Top Ten Nursing Programs in the US

 The University of Miami School of Nursing and Health Studies has developed a "world-class reputation" as one of the top healthcare educational programs in the world.
 The program is continuing to change to meet the demands of global healthcare.
 Every year, approximately 2,725 international students (undergraduate and graduate), scholars (professors and researchers), and observers from more than 110 countries representing every region of the world study, teach, conduct research and observe at the University of Miami.

 If you are interested in pursuing a career in nursing, it's important to find the one that's right for you.
 Many nursing programs offer different options to achieve their Associate Degree in Registered Nursing (or, RN).
-Monroe College allows students to complete their Practical Nursing Certificate, Associate (A.A.S.) in Registered Nursing or Bachelor (B.S.) of Registered Nursing Degree program.
-Courses are designed to give students classroom instruction as well as laboratory simulation and clinical experience.
+Courses are often designed to give students classroom instruction as well as laboratory simulation and clinical experience.

 Alternatively, if you are looking to switch careers, then be sure to consider an accelerated BSN program like the one offered at Felician College.
 This program allows students to complete a six-semester accelerated nursing sequence in 18 months of concentrated full time study.